Margo Sue Danley attended the Affordable Care Act seminar Tuesday night at the State College Municipal Building to see how it might impact Medicare.

 Moderator Jon Eich said 47 million people in the United States are uninsured, while health care costs are the leading cause of bankruptcy in the country.

 The ACA was signed March 23, 2010, as a way to get people into affordable group insurance plans.
 On Oct.
 1, eligible residents were able to enroll in a number of plans under the act.

-For individuals, the ACA includes numerous industry reforms, according to Brandn Green, professor of environmental studies and director of the Place Studies Initiative at Bucknell University:• There will be no denial of coverage based on pre-existing conditions;
+For individuals, the ACA includes numerous industry reforms, according to Brandn Green, professor of environmental studies and director of the Place Studies Initiative at Bucknell University:

 For small businesses that make up a large part of downtown State College, on the other hand, it has new choices, according to Walt Whitmer, extension associate at Penn State University Extension.

 Small businesses employ 3.2 million workers in Pennsylvania, and only 48 percent of small business owners report that they can afford to offer health insurance, Whitmer said.

 Small businesses with less than 25 employees and average wages of less than $50,000 qualify for tax credits to help with the cost of coverage for workers.

 Tax credits currently cover up to 35 percent of the cost of coverage.
 Next year that will increase to 50 percent, Whitmer said.